-Having bad health can understandably make us unhappy, but that doesn’t mean the reverse is true, that good health makes us happy.
+If you are suffering from the eye-bulging pain of dengue fever then no, you won’t be happy.
+Having bad health will make us unhappy, but that doesn’t mean the reverse is true, that good health makes us happy.
 There are plenty of healthy, glum people about.

 Q. ‘Could someone with a terminal illness be happy?’

 Again, it is feasible that a person suffering the pain, anguish and fear of a terminal illness, and who is terribly unhappy, might still consider themselves to be leading a happy life.

 ‘How?
 How could that be?’

 Because they can instinctively distinguish between their temporary unhappiness and their core happiness.
 Yes, they’ll be experiencing bucket-loads of misery, yet still be aware that underneath it all, life is worth living and enjoyable.